codingMustache/codingMustache/README.md

 ## Joke of the Day

-If you’re struggling to think of what to get someone for Christmas.
-Get them a fridge and watch their face light up when they open it.
+What did the piece of bread say to the knife?
+Butter me up.

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+How many cores does the Intel i7-6950X have?
- 1. 50
+ 1. 10
- 2. 25
+ 2. 8
- 3. 60
+ 3. 4
- 4. 59
+ 4. 12

 <details>
   <summary>Answer</summary>
-  50
+  10
 </details>